alex-berlin-tv/omnia-stackfield/README.md

 # omnia-stackfield

-Stackfield Notification on 3q's omnia events (using webhooks)
+Stackfield Notification on 3q's omnia events (using webhooks).